~ vs $HOME

 Here are a few examples where ~ is not expanded:

-• echo ~@ ~~ (also note that ~u is meant to expand to the home directory of user u).
+echo "~" '~'echo ~@ ~~(also note that ~u is meant to expand to the home directory of user u).echo @~(( HOME == ~ )), $(( var + ~ ))- with extglob:

-• with extglob: case $var in @(~|other))… (though case $var in ~|other) is OK).
+case $var in @(~|other))… (though case $var in ~|other) is OK). ./configure --prefix=~(as –prefix is not a valid variable name)cmd "foo"=~(in bash, because of the quotes).- when invoked as sh:

 Especially for the ./configure --prefix=~ case, the following code doen’t work as intended.